0xSilkweave/solidity-ens-connector/README.md

 # Ethereum ENS Connector

 ### **Welcome 👋**
-Quick follow-through for connecting a React app to the Ethereum blockchain plus integrating ENS domain.
+Quick follow-through for connecting a React app to the Ethereum (Goerli) blockchain plus integrating ENS domain.

 Just for testing purposes.

 1. npm run dev
 2. Enjoy!

+P.S. you can easily switch network connect, by updating <strong>index.js</strong> goerli to a different chain.

 ---